odoo/odoo/doc/reference/javascript_reference.rst

     - Supported field types: *many2one*

+- many2one_avatar_user (Many2OneAvatarUser)
+    This widget is a specialization of the Many2OneAvatar.
+When the avatar is clicked, we open a chat window with the corresponding user.
+This widget can only be set on many2one fields pointing to the 'res.users' model.

+    - Supported field types: *many2one* (pointing to 'res.users')

 - kanban.many2one (KanbanFieldMany2One)
     Default widget for many2one fields (in kanban view).
 We need to disable all editing in kanban views.